The Cat-Eared Historian Mage on the Crumbling Planet

 It was true.
 Although most mages never lost themselves to their magic, a large chunk of them did.
 It was difficult to maintain a healthy relationship with someone when you lived in constant fear that they might try to hurt themselves and those around them.
 It could also be difficult to deal with a mage partner’s eccentricities.

-“You’re right,” his mother admitted.
-“Most mages live lonely lives, and you will probably be no different.
+“You’re right.
+Many mages live lonely lives, and you will probably be no different.
 You’ll have to find happiness in other ways.
-Now, it’s getting late, so if we’re going to do this, open up.”
+For now, let’s get this over with.
+Open up.”

 As black fur began growing over his tail, he regained his composure, but it didn’t last long.
 More tail bones grew from the first, faster than he expected.
 The nerves were growing so quickly that his new, half-formed tail was in constant, intense pain, causing him to thrash around involuntarily.
 He briefly lost control of the healing spell that he needed to keep running at all times throughout the process, but his staff automatically cast its own healing spell to compensate.

-“That was a good try,” his mother said, untying his hands.
-He almost couldn’t hear her over the sound of his heavy breathing and the loud beating of his own heart.
+Bending over, the gynoid untied his hands.
+“That was a good try.”
+He almost couldn’t hear her over the sound of his heavy breathing and the beating of his own heart.
 “You got much farther than last time.”
 She reached for the gag and found it drenched in various bodily fluids, like much of his face.
 “Get yourself cleaned up, and I’ll have a healthy dinner waiting for you by the time you’re finished.”